-PLANNED ACTIONS - Workforce Development and Barriers
+PLANNED ACTIONS - Workforce Development

-Leading economic journals indicate the most important factor in strengthening the region's economy is its workforce.
-Having an educated and skilled workforce is critical in creating economic prosperity.
+Leading economic journals indicate the most important factor in strengthening the region's economy is having an educated and skilled workforce.
 Workforce development refers to a relatively wide range of activities including policies and programs intended to create, sustain and retain a viable workforce that can support current and future business and industry.